CHORUS-TRE/chorus-install/README.md

     terraform apply "stage_03.plan"
     ```

+1. Make sure to add the remote cluster to the list of environments in the overriding values of the argo-deploy Helm chart deployed on the build cluster.

+1. Make sure a project named after the remote cluster name was created in ArgoCD.

+1. Make sure the remote cluster has connection status is "Successful" in ArgoCD.

 1. Initialize, plan and apply stage 4
    > This stage configures Harbor (e.g. create registries, projects, robot accounts, upload Helm charts) and Keycloak (e.g. create realms, clients, groups, oidc identity provider) and creates all necessary secrets.